Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Configuration_Language_1/README.md

 Full configuration for the HII Database (Size = 42018):
 GUID=1cc53572800cab4c87ac3b084a6304b1&NAME=004d00610069006e0046006f0072006d00530074006100740065&PATH=01041400dfc5dcd907405e4390988970935504b27fff0400&OFFSET=0000&WIDTH=0020&VALUE=00000000000000000000000000000000000000000000007400650073006e0055&OFFSET=0020&WIDTH=0004&VALUE=00000000&GUID=1cc53572800cab4c87ac3b084a6304b1&
 ```
-Here is you first peak to the `UEFI Configuration language`.
+Here is your first peak into the `UEFI Configuration language`.

 But something is wrong, can you see what?

-The string lenght of the response above is 42018, but the actual printed string is a way shorter than that.
+The string length of the response above is 42018, but the actual printed string is a way shorter than that.
 If you'll try to measure it, you'll see that it has exactly 320 symbols.
 Why is that?

 This is happening because the maximum printable number of characters in the `Print()` statement is limited by the `gEfiMdePkgTokenSpaceGuid.PcdUefiLibMaxPrintBufferSize` PCD.
 Check its definition in the [https://github.com/tianocore/edk2/blob/master/MdePkg/MdePkg.dec](https://github.com/tianocore/edk2/blob/master/MdePkg/MdePkg.dec):
 ```